mohitreddy1996/IEEE-SP-CP/README.md

 -After each Topic discussion, few good problems will be discussed from SPOJ, Codeforces and Codechef.

+- All the Sessions will be held on #IEEE-SP-CP

+- Few hangouts sessions might be there.

 -Grand contest.
 ACM-ICPC Style (Probably last week).